Azure/k8s-set-context/README.md

      admin: '<admin status>'
 ```

-##### Non-Admin AKS Users
+##### Non-Admin Users

-When using Service Principal authentication the status of the cluster's `admin` credentials can affect the method used to get its kubeconfig from AKS clusters. `Kubelogin` is at the core of the non-admin user scenario when using AKS clusters.
+`Kubelogin` is at the core of the non-admin user scenario.
 For more information on `kubelogin`, refer to the documentation [here](https://github.com/Azure/kubelogin).

-Non-Admin users will have to install kubelogin to use this Action succesfully.
-To set up `kubelogin` you may use the following:
+Non-Admin users have to install kubelogin before this action to use it succesfully.
+Use the following example as a reference for non-admins:

 ```yaml
 - name: Set up kubelogin for non-interactive login